akn-sfu/GLIMPS/README.md

    (2) login as the admin (user: root, password: glimps123) (3) approve your request
-    (click the top-left 🔧 (Admin Area) -> click Overview -> click User ->click pending approval) (4) sign out and login as your created user
+    (click the top-left 🔧 (Admin Area) -> click Overview -> click User ->click pending approval) (4) give your created user access to all repos
+   (5) sign out and login as your created user
   ```
   New developers please send a request to Dr. Brian Fraser for admin access on these two servers (-08 and -09).
 * Production site: